How an Inheritance Advance Works

-This information will all be necessary in order to probate the will.
-Once gathered the personal representative or an attorney can submit it to probate.
+This information will all be necessary in order to complete probate.
+Once this information is gathered, the personal representative, named executor of the will, or an attorney can submit it to the probate court.

 Submitting the Will to Probate Court

-In order to start a probate, the personal representative or the lawyer will need to submit a petition for probate Petition, a copy of the death certificate and a valid will.
-To appoint executor/administrator is not necessary to know specifically what the deceased owned.
-In order for the court to accept the petition and grant the official appointment, the court requires that all interested parties (heirs, family etc.) consent to the petition and the will.
+In order to start a probate, the personal representative or the lawyer will need to submit a petition for probate, a copy of the death certificate and a valid will (if it exists).
+To appoint an executor/administrator, it is not necessary to know specifically what the deceased owned.
+In order for the court to accept the petition and grant the official appointment, the court requires that all interested parties (heirs, family etc.) consent to the petition and acknowledge the will.

-The next step in probating a will is to notify all the parties of what is happening.
+The next step is to notify all the parties of what is happening.

-After the appointment and the notifications, the name of all the assets must be changed from the deceased to the “estate of."
+After the appointment and the notifications, the name on all of the assets must be changed from the deceased to the “estate of (deceased name).”

 An inventory of all of the assets that are in the estate should be filed.
 At this point, it is very important that no funds be paid to heirs until you have paid all estate expenses or know for sure that the estate has sufficient funds to pay all expenses.
 The priority in payments is as follows: